dominikvicha/Engetop-projekt-3/README.md

     - pip install -r requirements.txt
     - or pip install bs4
     - pip instal requests
-- other libraries are starndart Python libraries you dont need to install
+- other libraries are standart Python libraries you dont need to install

 Function of the script
 - The scrip is operated by two arguments.